peter-morken/julequizen/README.md

             },
             {
                 id: 6,
-                question: "FINAL CHALLENGE: Create a Christmas haiku and share your team's favorite Christmas memory!",
+                question: "FINAL CHALLENGE: What year was the first Christmas card sent?
+(Hint: It was in the 1840s)",
-                answer: null, // No wrong answer for final challenge
+                answer: "1843",
                 isFinal: true
             }
         ];